Stephanie Cayo

 Stephanie Cristina Cayo Sanguinetti (born April 8, 1988) is a Peruvian actress, singer and songwriter.

 Early life

 When she was 10 years old, she appeared in Peruvian telenovela Travesuras del Corazón.
 She later appeared as a primary character in several TV series, particularly gaining international exposure playing the main female character in the internationally-broadcast Besos Robados.

+Family

+She is the younger sister of actresses Bárbara Cayo and Fiorella Cayo.